snakex2000/playfab-docs/playfab-docs/demo-game/overview.md

 ![studios overview demo games]

 The game is built as a web app and uses APIs from the PlayFab SDK [link] along with PlayFab’s Azure Functions integration to implement custom functionality.
-It currently makes use of the following features:
+The game currently makes use of the following PlayFab features:

 - Economy V2 (catalog, currency, bundles, stores)
 - Title data, player data, and other core PlayFab functions